5T33Z0/OC-Little-Translated/Content/18_Troubleshooting/Config_Tweaks_AI.md

 1. The system already boots macOS reliably under OpenCore (desktop or laptop).
 2. Users can access and edit the EFI partition (`config.plist`) and restore a backup if needed.
 3. Users can perform basic validation tests: cold boots, warm reboots, sleep/wake cycles, and NVRAM resets.
 4. AI-assisted analysis complements – but does not replace – user judgment.
-Any recommendations should be validated individually.
+Any recommendations should be validated **_individually_**.

 **Limitations:**